 It’s that time of year when the student show season is upon us.
 The work is done.
-Your portfolio content is created.
-And now comes the hard part (yes, you heard me) – now you need to make the most of it all.
+Your design portfolio content is created.
+And now comes the hard part (yes, that's right) – now you need to make the most of it all.

-I’ve spent many years (15 since I had my own graduate show) scouting graphic design degree shows to find the best talent to join us at Design Bridge, where I'm a creative director.
+I’ve spent many years – 16 since I had my own graduate show – scouting graphic design degree shows to find the best talent to join us at Design Bridge, where I'm a creative director.
 Year on year I’ve seen the same mistakes repeated, but have also seen just what it takes to stand out and make those all-important first steps into a successful design career.

 So if you’re genuinely keen to get a job in the industry, but struggle to even imagine how to go about it when show time hits, here are my top tips for standing out for all the right reasons in the coming weeks and months.

 Know this: The big degree shows will be uncomfortably crowded.
 It’s essentially a cattle market, and that can be intimidating and overwhelming for both student and potential employer.
 From my perspective it’s tough to physically spot the standout work and even trickier to identify who was responsible for it.

 The most valuable advice I can give is to clearly label your work with your name and have your contact details available RIGHT NEXT TO IT (ideally in the form of a simple business card).

 Label your work, but also point me in the direction of the corresponding portfolio, which should also be clearly labelled and easy to find.
 As basic as it sounds, so many graduates neglect this simple step.
 You’re hoping to work in the communications industry, and this is your first test – get it right.

 02. Get talking